Maxim-Mazurok/google-api-typings-generator/gapi.client.androidenterprise-v1/readme.md

 await gapi.client.androidenterprise.permissions.get({ permissionId: "permissionId",  });

 /*
  Approves the specified product and the relevant app permissions, if any.
 The maximum number of products that you can approve per enterprise customer is 1,000.
-To learn how to use managed Google Play to design and create a store layout to display approved products to your users, see Store Layout Design.
+To learn how to use managed Google Play to design and create a store layout to display approved products to your users, see Store Layout Design. **Note:** This item has been deprecated.
+New integrations cannot use this method and can refer to our new recommendations.
 */
 await gapi.client.androidenterprise.products.approve({ enterpriseId: "enterpriseId", productId: "productId",  });

 /*
 Generates a URL that can be rendered in an iframe to display the permissions (if any) of a product.
 An enterprise admin must view these permissions and accept them on behalf of their organization in order to approve that product.
 Admins should accept the displayed permissions by interacting with a separate UI element in the EMM console, which in turn should trigger the use of this URL as the approvalUrlInfo.approvalUrl property in a Products.approve call to approve the product.
-This URL can only be used to display permissions for up to 1 day.
+This URL can only be used to display permissions for up to 1 day. **Note:** This item has been deprecated.
+New integrations cannot use this method and can refer to our new recommendations.
 */
 await gapi.client.androidenterprise.products.generateApprovalUrl({ enterpriseId: "enterpriseId", productId: "productId",  });